LiXiaYu/reglace_vsc/README.md

-# VSCode LSP Example
+# VSCode LSP Reglace

-A VSCode Language Server Protocol sample forks from Microsoft/vscode-extension-samples.
+Replace by regex

 No more...